Dimitrie Cantemir: Life

 Dimitrie was born in Silişteni, Moldavia (now Vaslui County, Romania) on 26 October 1673 to Constantin Cantemir and Ana Bantăș.
 His mother was a learned daughter of a local noble family.
 In 1685, Constantin was named voivode of Moldavia by its Turkish overlords.

 Although Constantin himself was illiterate, he educated his sons Dimitrie and Antioh thoroughly.
 Dimitrie learned Greek and Latin to read the classics as a child.
 One of his tutors was the scholar John Komnenos Molyvdos.
 Between 1687 and 1710, Dimitrie spent most of his time as a hostage or envoy in Constantinople, living in the palace he owned, where he learned Turkish and studied Ottoman history at the Patriarchate's Greek Academy.
 While there, he also composed Ottoman music.

-Upon Constantin's death in 1693, Dimitrie briefly succeeded him to the voivodeship but was passed over within three weeks in favor of Constantin Duca, whose candidacy was supported by his father-in-law, the Wallachian voivode Constantin Brâncoveanu.
+Upon Constantin's death in 1693, Dimitrie briefly succeeded him to the voivodeship but was passed over within three weeks in favour of Constantin Duca, whose candidacy was supported by his father-in-law, the Wallachian voivode Constantin Brâncoveanu.
 When his brother Antioh eventually succeeded to the control of Moldavia, Dimitrie served as his envoy to the Porte.
 During these years, he also served with distinction in the Turkish army on its campaigns.

 In 1710, Dimitrie was appointed voivode in his own right.
-Believing Ottoman Turkey to be collapsing, he placed Moldavia under Russian control through a secret agreement signed at Lutsk.
+Believing Ottoman Turkey to be collapsing, he placed Moldavia under Russian control through a secret agreement signed at Lutsk (Treaty of Lutsk).
 Then he joined Peter the Great in his war against the Turks.
 This ended in failure at Stănilești (18–22 July 1711) and the Cantemirs were forced into Russian exile.
-Turkey then replaced the voivodeship with the rule of Greek phanariots.
 In 1712, Peter I presented Bogorodskoye District (Black Mud) to the former Moldavian ruler.

-In Russia, Dimitrie was created both a Russian prince (knyaz) by Peter and a prince of the Holy Roman Empire by Charles VI.
+He travelled to Russia along with many other noble families, most important and close being Septilici family and Abaza, who were also made princely/noble in russian ranks.
+Dimitrie was made both a Russian prince (knyaz) by Peter and a prince of the Holy Roman Empire by Charles VI.
 He lived on an estate at Dmitrovka near Oryol, with a sizable boyar retinue (including the chronicler Ion Neculce).
 There he died on 21 August 1723, on the very day he was awarded his German title.
 In 1935, his remains were returned to Iași.